holtskinner/holtskinner/README.md

 _May 2017 - August 2017_

-- Developed the user interface, database, and controller logic for the [Kindle Lite](https://play.google.com/store/apps/details?id=com.amazon.klite&hl=en) Android application.
+- Developed the user interface, database, and controller logic for the Library in the [Kindle Lite](https://play.google.com/store/apps/details?id=com.amazon.klite&hl=en) Android application.
 - Deployed to the Google Play Store in November 2017

 **Software Engineer, Intern**